Disinfecting Air & Surfaces

-Most disinfectants at their usual "general-purpose" strength should be able to destroy human coronaviruses.
+Most products at their common "general-purpose disinfectant" strength will destroy human coronaviruses.
 Check your product's label for the appropriate concentration to use.
 For most chlorine dioxide disinfectants, an effective concentration in liquid would generally be between100 to 300 ppmV.

 If a product comes pre-diluted and labelled as "ready-to-use" for general-purpose disinfection,use full-strength.

 Mix a Humidifier Solution

-Our Chlorine Dioxide Formula Calculators can help you find calculate foundational amounts for mixing correct concentrations of ingredients.
+Our Chlorine Dioxide Formula Calculators can help you formulate amounts for mixing correct concentrations of ingredients.
 How much to mix will depend on the concentration of your starting chlorine dioxide solution, the size of the room, and the flow rate of the particular humidifier you choose.

 Visit our Chlorine Dioxide Formula Calculators page to learn more about the amount and concentration of chlorine dioxide liquid solution to use in your humidifier or diffuser.

 (Note: There are alternate methods for disinfecting air with slow-release gas deodorizers, or using an aquarium air pump and air line to aerate chorine dioxide solution in a bowl in 30-minute dosages.
 More information on these methods to be posted in the future.)

 Use these tools to enjoy safer shared spaces!